ted-spence-avalara/developer-dot/_posts/2018-04-19-introducing-the-new-python-sdk.md

                           'my test machine',
                           'sandbox')
 ```
-The client constructor takes four string parameters, in squence they are `app_name(required)`, `app_version(required)`, `achine_name(optional)`, and `environment(required)`.
+The client constructor takes four string parameters.
+In squence they are `app_name(required)`, `app_version(required)`, `achine_name(optional)`, and `environment(required)`.
 The app_name, app_version, machine_name will be use to construct the [Client Header](https://developer.avalara.com/avatax/client-headers/) associated with each calls made by this client.
 Which will be return within the response object to help you keep track of the API calls.
 The `environment` variable can be either `"sandbox"` or `production`, they corresponds to the two different environment AvaTax service has.
-If you are a regular or free trial customer please use `"production"`.
+If you are an AvaTax API free trail customer or have already purchased an AvaTax API subscription please use `"production"`.
 If you don't have an account, you can sign up for a free trail account on our [developer site](https://developer.avalara.com/avatax/signup/), this will be a production account as well.
 If you wish to obtain a Sandbox account, please contact your [Customer Account Manager](https://help.avalara.com/Frequently_Asked_Questions/Avalara_AvaTax_FAQ/How_do_I_get_access_to_our_development%2F%2Fsandbox_account%3F)

 <br/>
 **<u>Ping the service</u>**

-Now we have a client object, we can ping the AvaTax REST V2 server to ensure connectivity.
+Now that we have a client object, we can ping the AvaTax REST V2 server to ensure connectivity.
 ```
   response = client.ping()

-  # to view respnse text
+  # to view the HTTP respnse text
   print(response.text())

   # to view json version of the response